 Cold Smoking Meat The Old Fashioned Way

 The cold smoking is used as a flavor enhancer.
 The meat is stored away from the source of heat.
 The smoke from the stove is draining into the smoker through a tube buried in soil.
-In the past, peasants would build their houses in ways that made it easier to smoke meat during winter, by just hanging it to dry off in the attic.
+In the past, peasants built traditional houses in ways that made it easier to smoke meat during winter, by just hanging it to dry off in the attic.
 The fumes from the stove escaped inside the attic through two vents built in the ceiling.

 The First Time I Ever Ate A True, Well Cooked Smoked Meat